Claiming Business Losses on Your Tax Return

 If you have business losses that are not deductible in the year when you have the loss, you may be required to or choose to deduct these losses in past or future years.
 It is called a tax loss carryback or loss carry forward, and again, it's something you must get a tax professional to help you with.

-A disclaimer: As usual, with tax issues, this subject is more complicated than it might seem.
-The information in this article, and on this site, is for general purposes only.
+As usual, with tax issues, this subject is more complicated than it might seem.
+The information in this article is for general purposes only.
 It is not intended to be tax or legal advice.
 To calculate net operating loss and other calculations for your tax return, you will need the help of an experienced tax professional.